mottaquikarim/PYTH2/src/Topics/loops.md

 Here, `i == 'bar'` evaluates to `True` during the second iteration.
 Even though the third and fourth iterations could have printed when evaluated by the conditional, the `break` executed before the loop got there.
 Therefore, the loop did not exhaust all viable iterations and it does not trigger the `else` statement.

-#### Infinite Loops
+#### Infinite Loop Example
-Infinite loops can occur when there is not proper control flow in the loop's code.

 See if you can figure out why this loop is infinite.
+(Tip: Don't actually run this code, or your computer will freak out!)

 ```python
 a = ['foo', 'bar', 'baz', 'qux', 'corge']